ericbenwa/ballpark-deal/_pages/terms-of-use.md

 If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident in.

+# United States Federal Government End Use Provisions
+If You are a U.S. federal government end user, our Service is a "Commercial Item" as that term is defined at 48 C.F.R. §2.101.